 where $M_0$ is the rational homotopy type of $M$. \end{proof}

-The question of whether certain orientation-reversing maps on manifolds exist is treated in literature (see for example \cite{Pup}, \cite{Am}).
-Examples of these manifolds are provided by Theorem~\ref{realizationinflex}. \begin{corollary} For any $n >1$, there exists a simply connected manifold $M$ of dimension $415 + 160n$ that does not admit a reversing orientation self-map. \end{corollary} \begin{proof} The existence of such a manifold $M$ is given by Theorem \ref{realizationinflex} for a graph $\G$ of order~$n$.
-Then, $\widetilde \M_\G$ is the minimal Sullivan algebra of the rational homotopy type of $M$.
+The question of whether certain orientation-reversing maps on manifolds exist is treated in the literature (see for example \cite{Pup, Am}).
+Examples of these manifolds are provided by Theorem~\ref{realizationinflex}. \begin{corollary} For any $n >1$, there exists a simply connected manifold $M$ of dimension $415 + 160n$ that does not admit a reversing orientation self-map. \end{corollary} \begin{proof} The existence of such a manifold $M$ is given by Theorem \ref{realizationinflex} for a graph $\G$ of order~$n$, with $\widetilde \M_\G$ being the minimal Sullivan algebra of $M$.
 Now, any self-map of $\widetilde \M_\G$, is shown to verify $\deg (\widetilde f) = \deg (\widetilde f \vert_{\M_\G})^2$ (proof of Lemma \ref{inflexible}).
 Therefore, any self-map of $M$ has either degree $0$ or $1$. \end{proof}